 Prior to joining the firm, Wyatt interned for the Honorable Barbara Hervey in the Texas Court of Criminal Appeals, and also participated in internships with the U.S. Department of State in Macedonia and with the WilmerHale Legal Services Center of Harvard Law School which provides assistance to low-income clients who cannot afford representation.

-Wyatt is admitted to practice in Texas, the U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas, and the U.S. District Court for the District of Columbia.
+Wyatt is recognized in commercial litigation by Best Lawyers in America® as "One to Watch" and as a “Texas Rising Star” by Thomson Reuters' Super Lawyers.
+He admitted to practice in Texas, the U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas, and the U.S. District Court for the District of Columbia.

 - Smith v.
 SEECO, Inc., et al. Part of trial team representing Southwestern Energy and affiliates in contract and fraud class actions concerning post-production expense deductions from royalty payments.
 Through overlapping class actions in Arkansas state and federal courts, various plaintiffs representing more than 12,000 class members alleged that Southwestern’s affiliate was prohibited from deducting the costs of its sister-company’s gas gathering services.
 After a two-week trial in Little Rock, the firm and co-counsel achieved a complete defense victory, with the jury rejecting the plaintiff’s claim for $300 million in actual and punitive damages and penalties.